 It's official: spring has sprung, even if the atmosphere outside (or inside our homes) doesn't quite feel like it right now.
-The night of March 19 marks the vernal equinox for 2020 in the Northern Hemisphere and (of course) the autumn equinox in the Southern Hemisphere.
+March 20 marks the vernal equinox for 2021 in the Northern Hemisphere and (of course) the autumn equinox in the Southern Hemisphere.

 What's this mean, you ask?
 On the equinox, the Earth has moved far enough in its orbit that we have equal night and daylight.
 We're officially out of winter, and the first day of spring has arrived.
 (The winter solstice and summer solstice, in contrast, mark the shortest and longest days of the year!)

 When spring comes around, you're probably thrilled to say goodbye to winter -- and hello to the daffodils blooming, the sun shining, and the evenings growing longer.
 But how can you really celebrate the beginning of spring when you're staying indoors?
 Take a look below for some ideas for spring celebrations.

 In some alternative and neo-pagan spiritual practices, they celebrate what's called "the wheel of the year" -- the changes in nature that unfold over the course of the year, spring to winter.
 So the changes from season to season are seen as an important time to take stock of yourself and celebrate!

 It's likely you already know the Wiccan name for Halloween, Samhain, or the winter solstice, Yule.
 In the wheel of the year, the vernal equinox has a different name too; it's called Ostara, named for a Germanic goddess of the dawn, who was always celebrated around this time of year.
 (As a spring goddess, she's also where we get the word "Easter" in some languages!)